What makes ATL different you ask?

 A little ATL Technology history for everyone…

-After graduating, I went to work for a cable assembly company—first as an engineer, then, a sales engineer, precipitated because of talking to my boss about the vision.
+After graduating, I went to work for a cable assembly company—first as an engineer, then, as a sales engineer, precipitated because of talking to my boss about the vision.
 It proved wildly successful.
-Within one year I had the highest sales, selling three times the amount of the next sales person.
-And after numerous factors, Dan Ellertson (my boss at System connection and now active board member of ATL) and I left Systems Connection together to start ATL— known then as Precision Cable Corp.
+Within one year I had the highest sales, selling three times the amount of the next salesperson.
+And after numerous factors, Dan Ellertson (my boss at System Connection and now an active board member of ATL) and I left Systems Connection together to start ATL— known then as Precision Cable Corp.

 Our customer-centric vision proved successful again, as we grew the company to over $50 million in revenue in just 7 years with no salespeople other than Dan and me.

 That vision—constructed 30+ years ago—still guides ATL as a Customer-Centric company.
 Dave Gens, President & COO of ATL, has guided ATL’s understanding that a company must choose out of three categories which one they want to excel at: